 You’ve worked with many brands on E-Commerce development, what’s your top advice for brands developing their Web Presence here?

-It’s all about details, difficult is difference & difference makes brands.
-Marketing is about building reputation over time, you need to win trust.
+It’s all about details, the difficulty is difference & difference makes brands.
+Marketing is about building a reputation over time, you need to win trust.

 They then share this on testimonial platforms.
 Our role is to manage this relationship and what type of feedback is coming back for brands, you definitely need to learn and adapt.

-Our work is to ensure you only have good reviews of product.
+Our work is to ensure you only have good reviews of products.